Breaking Down Barriers - JFSSD

 Grace Sesma

-Grace Sesma (she/her/hers), is the Mental Health Outreach Coordinator for the Native American Community.
+Grace Sesma (she/her), is the Mental Health Outreach Coordinator for the Native American Community.
 She is a cultural practitioner of Yaqui descent with a background in mental health and traditional cultural practices.
 She serves on the Yaquis of Southern California Council and DEI Council of the Consciousness & Healing Initiative.
 She’s also a member of the Kumeyaay-led Kanap Kuahan Coalition and the Academy of Integrative Health & Medicine BIPOC committee.
 Outside of work, she enjoys spending time with her family, painting, beading, and being in nature.

 We’re here to help you take the next step